-Leaving your home door open does not pose a security issue until someone enters through it.
-Similarly, vulnerabilities in systems are not problematic until they are exploited, particularly by cybercriminals.
+Leaving your house door open is not a security problem until somebody enters through it.
+Until the existing vulnerabilities in systems are exploited, especially by cybercriminals, they are not an issue.

-The remediation process may involve implementing software patches or updates, configuring security settings, or reconfiguring the system or network to eliminate vulnerabilities.
-In some cases, more extensive changes may be required, such as replacing hardware or software components or implementing additional security controls.
+The remediation may involve software patches or updates, configuration of security settings, or reconfiguration of the system or network to eliminate vulnerabilities.
+Sometimes, extended changes are required, such as hardware or software component replacement or the inclusion of additional controls.

 Vulnerability remediation typically follows a structured process that involves the following steps: